-Extended course: driving on the manoeuvring area and phraseology for airport services.
+Extended course: driving on the manoeuvring area and phraseology is only available for airport services and technical service of Belgocontrol.

 3. Structuring and regulation of traffic

 3.1.
 The users must comply with the general principles of the traffic code (Royal Decree of 01/12/1975) in order to guarantee safe and good airside traffic.